apache/openserverless-site/content/en/docs/reference/entities/annotations/_index.md

-    absence of this annotation, or its presence with a value that is not *falsy* (i.e., a value that is different from zero, null, false, and the empty string) will cause an API key to be present in the [action execution
+    absence of this annotation, or its presence with a value that is not *falsy* (i.e., a value that is different from zero, null, false, and the empty string) will cause an API key to be present in the [action execution context](../actions/#accessing-action-metadata-within-the-action-body).
-    context](#actions.adoc#accessing-action-metadata-within-the-action-body).

-# Annotations specific to web actions
+## Annotations specific to web actions

 Web actions are enabled with explicit annotations which decorate individual actions.
-The annotations only apply to the [web actions](#webactions.adoc) API, and must be present and explicitly set to `true` to have an affect.
+The annotations only apply to the [web actions](../webactions/) API, and must be present and explicitly set to `true` to have an affect.
 The annotations have no meaning otherwise in the system.
 The annotations are:

 - `web-export`: Makes its corresponding action accessible to REST calls *without* authentication.
-We call these [*web actions*](#webactions.adoc) because they allow one to use OpenWhisk and OpenServerless actions from a browser for example.
+We call these [*web actions*](../webactions/) because they allow one to use OpenWhisk and OpenServerless actions from a browser for example.
 It is important to note that the *owner* of the web action incurs the cost of running them in the system (i.e., the *owner* of the action also owns the